Hands-on with Apple's redesigned M2-powered MacBook Air

 Will this be the new computer for you?

 Overall the new MacBook Air is likely a dream computer for many people.
-It looks great, it’s light, and a ton of performance is packed under the hood.
+It looks great, it’s light, and it offers ample performance under the hood.

-However, Apple is still intent on selling the 13-inch MacBook Pro (now with an M2 chip) and the older M1 MacBook Air, which is still a great computer.
+However, Apple continues to sell the 13-inch MacBook Pro (now with an M2 chip) and the older M1 MacBook Air, which is still a great computer.
 I’m attracted to the new Air ($1,499) since it’s new and looks the best of the three, but if you want to save $200, the base-level Air ($1,299) is still a fine laptop.
-If you do a ton of high-performance work, then perhaps the M2 13-inch MacBook Pro ($1,699) is the better option, but it doesn’t seem like a machine that should cost more than the new Air to include fans and a slightly larger battery.
+If you do a ton of high-performance work, perhaps the M2 13-inch MacBook Pro ($1,699) is the better option.
+That said, it doesn’t seem like a machine that should cost more than the new Air, mainly since it only includes fans and a slightly larger battery.

-This messy medium-tier laptop sales strategy may allow Apple to hit more price points and ideally bring in new customers, but with the minimal differences between the two Airs and the MacBook Pro 13-inch, I think consumers are likely going to be confused, and it would be nice to see Apple attempt to build a machine that’s the best of all three.
+This messy medium-tier laptop sales strategy may allow Apple to hit more price points and ideally bring in new customers.
+Still, with the minimal differences between the two MacBook Air models and the MacBook Pro 13-inch, I think consumers are likely going to be confused.
+Further, it would be nice to see Apple attempt to build a machine that’s the best of all three.

-All that being said, at the end of the day, the new Air is a stellar computer, and anyone looking for the sexiest/lightest MacBook won’t have to look any further.
+At the end of the day, the new Air is a stellar computer, and it seems perfect for anyone who wants the sleekest/lightest MacBook.
+We’ll have more on the new MacBook Air in the coming weeks.

 For all of the Apple news from WWDC 2022, follow this link.